felleslosninger/tlp-organisation-chart/README.md

 ### Installing via `<link>`

-We recommend to build your own copy of the package, and then add it to your website.
+We recommend to build your own copy of the package.
+Copy the `index.css` file and `cjs/index.js` file into the location you want to use it.
 You can read about how to do this below.

 ```html